Advanced CSS Units & Functions¶

 CSS Keywords¶

 CSS keywords are entered directly into numeric fields.
-The unit picker shows an em-dash when a keyword is active.
+The unit picker displays an em-dash when a keyword is active.

 | Keyword | Description | Common Use |